 The School and District Assessment Coordinators involved with online testing should refer to the DRC INSIGHT Portal User Guide and the subject-specific Directions for Online Administration Manuals.
 These documents contain specific information related to using the DRC INSIGHT Portal to set up students and computers for online testing and managing student test tickets.
 The user guide and the Directions for Online Administration Manuals are available on the portal under the General Information/Documents section.
+The Directions for Online Administration Manuals are available are also found on the PDE website.

 The Technology User Guide is available for the District Technology Coordinator.
 This user guide provides detailed assistance for downloading the testing software.
-This user guide is located on the portal under General Information/Documents/Technology.
+This user guide is located on the portal under General Information/ Documents/Technology.
 Ensure your district technology coordinator is aware that all background applications must be properly disabled on all devices used during the testing window.